This article explains how to create a coding test on the TestGorilla platform.

-For the main coding languages, you can develop a test in the following categories:
+For most coding languages, we develop tests in the following categories:

 - Algorithmic thinking (e.g. searching, sorting, recursion, iteration)